OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/profiling/inst_profile.rst

-Note that the totals are sorted with the largest values at the end so that when running :code:`openmdao iprof_totals` in a terminal the most important functions will show up without having to scroll to the top of the output, which can be large.
+Note that the totals are sorted with the largest values at the end so that when running :code:`om iprof_totals` in a terminal the most important functions will show up without having to scroll to the top of the output, which can be large.
 Also note that the function names are a combination of the OpenMDAO pathname (when available) plus the function name qualified by the owning class, or the class name followed by an instance id plus the function name.

 .. note::

-    Running either :code:`openmdao iprof` or :code:`openmdao iprof_totals` will generate by default a file called `iprof.0` in your current directory.
+    Running either :code:`om iprof` or :code:`om iprof_totals` will generate by default a file called `iprof.0` in your current directory.
 Either script can be run directly on the `iprof.0` file and will generate the same outputs as running your python script.